viljo/Low-latency_stream_kit/README.md

 ### Demo helper script
 The `./demo` helper orchestrates a full demonstration environment.
-It verifies system and Python dependencies, launches a three-node NATS JetStream cluster, provisions an in-memory two-node Timescale datastore HA pair for the archiver, starts the TSPI data generator UI in continuous mode, and opens the unified receiver/player UI against that infrastructure.
+It verifies system and Python dependencies, launches a three-node NATS JetStream cluster, provisions an in-memory Timescale datastore for the archiver, starts the TSPI data generator UI in continuous mode, and opens the unified receiver/player UI against that infrastructure.
 Run it from the repository root:

 ```bash
 # Ensures dependencies are available (prefers uv, falls back to .venv if present)